smthelusive/smthelusive.github.io/_posts/2025-02-02-javas-synchronized-explained.md

 There's a ton of documentation and specifications describing the internal workings of the JVM.
 However, going through all of that to simply gain some understanding might be a bit too much.
-I've read those specs and looked inside, so here's a simple little explanation of how `synchronized` works in the JVM, based on some Java examples.
+I've read those specs and looked inside, so here's a simple little explanation of how `synchronized` works in Java.

-Java syntax allows for `synchronized` methods and `synchronized` blocks (in docs, they call them "statements").
+Java syntax allows for `synchronized` methods and `synchroized` blocks (in docs, they call them "statements").
 The idea is that only one thread can execute them at a time, so we can avoid competition for resources etc. etc.

 ## monitors